judeGibbons/accordion-menu/readme.md

 I didn't use Sass on this project but it could help in creating variables for each of the colours used in the menu, and for setting the padding and icon position in regular steps on each of the nested submenus.

-The next stage is to add css transitions to make the menus open and close smoothly rather than just appear.